McLarenAppliedTechnologies/mat.tap.aas.influxdb/README.md

 - `BrokerList`: Address of the message broker cluster.
 - `DependencyUrl` and `DependencyGroup`: Settings related to ATLAS configuration and session metadata.
 - `BatchSize`: Number of telemetry samples to be saved to InfluxDb at a time.
-- `ThreadCount`: Number of processor threads to be used by the Influx Writer.
+- `ThreadCount`: Number of processor threads used by the Influx Writer.
 A value larger than 1 can improve throughput of the writer in a machine that supports multithreading.
+- `MaxQueueSize`: How many messages are processed by Influx Writer.
+- `StreamType`: Type of used stream.
+Options are Kafka or Mqtt.
+- `Username`: Username used to establish a connection to either Kafka or Mqtt.
+- `Password`: Password used to establish a connection to either Kafka or Mqtt.
 - `InitializeDatabase`: True to initialize databases configured in connections section.
 - `Connections`: Contains all the database connection information organized by the topic (e.g. Kafka topics.)
 - `TopicName` : Name of the topic that you want to subscribe to.